Parents’ perceptions and attitudes to STEM

 For example, this image shows:

-• 57% of all mothers were interested in engineering.
-65% of mothers with STEM qualifications were interested in engineering, compared to 55% of those without STEM qualifications.
+• 67% of mothers with STEM qualifications were interested in engineering, compared to 45% of those without STEM qualifications

-• 80% of all fathers were interested in engineering.
-88% of fathers with STEM qualifications were interested in engineering, compared to 75% of those without STEM qualifications.
+• 88% of fathers with STEM qualifications were interested in engineering, compared to 70% of those without STEM qualifications.

 Data insights

-The survey found parents’ own employment and education circumstances correlated strongly with their views on STEM and their children’s study and careers.
+The survey found a strong relationship between parents’ own employment and education circumstances and their views on STEM and their children’s study and careers.

-A significantly larger proportion of fathers reported having higher education qualifications compared to mothers (66% of fathers, 57% of mothers).
+A significantly larger proportion of fathers reported having higher education qualifications compared to mothers (68% of fathers, 56% of mothers).
+For more information on significance testing, see the STEM influencer parent survey 2024–25 report.
 This gap was even greater when focusing on STEM.
-Among tertiary-qualified parents, fathers were more than twice as likely to have a STEM qualification as mothers (45% of fathers, 20% of mothers).
-These significant differences were also present in the previous 2020-21 STEM influencer survey.
+Among tertiary-qualified parents, fathers were more than twice as likely to have a STEM qualification as mothers (44% of fathers, 19% of mothers).
+These significant differences were also present in the previous STEM influencer surveys conducted in 2020-21 and 2022-23.

 STEM importance